 Step 3.
 Now, hit the Enter button after typing list disk.

-If any of your friends are struggling with this issue, share this post on your social media to help them!
+If you know someone who's struggling with this issue, consider sharing this post on your social media to help them out!

 Step 1.
 Connect your SD or micro card to the Windows PC.